RTEMS/rtems-docs/c-user/task/directives.rst

 with other task related directives.

 The **initial priority** of the task is specified in ``initial_priority``.
-The scheduler of the created task is the scheduler of the calling task at some point during the task creation.
+The :term:`home scheduler` of the created task is the home scheduler of the calling task at some time point during the task creation.
 The initial task priority specified in ``initial_priority`` shall be valid for this scheduler.

 The **stack size** of the task is specified in ``stack_size``.
 If the requested stack size is less than the configured minimum stack size, then RTEMS